Scientists Develop Better Ways To Block Viruses That Cause Pediatric Respiratory Infections | ExBulletin

 In another improvement pioneered by the Moscona-Porotto lab, scientists linked peptides to cholesterol molecules.
 The addition of this fat helps the peptide slide into the greasy cell membranes, where it can best block the virus.

-“Our hypothesis was that the combination of beta amino acids and cholesterol would enhance antiviral effects,” says Outlaw. amino acid Allowed the peptide to last longer in the body.
+“Our hypothesis was that the combination of beta amino acids and cholesterol would enhance antiviral effects,” says Outlaw.
+A peptide that lasts longer in the body.

 As the research team wanted, when cotton rats were given new peptides, they lasted much longer in the lungs than previous versions, thanks to their resistance to enzymatic digestion.
 The peptide was delivered to the rat nose.